lnochili/azure-actions-imagebuilder/README.md

         "exclude:$_.Title -like '*Preview*'",
         "include:$true"
 ```
-It will install important and recommended Windows Updates, that are not preview.

 #### Build Path
 This task has been initially designed to be able to inject DevOps Build release artifacts into the image.
 To make this work, you will need to setup a Build Pipeline, and in the setup of the Release pipeline, you must add specific the repo of the build artifacts.